ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 IW SLC products are extremely large.
 In many cases, only a small portion of the IW footprint is of interest.
 Burst-based processing allows you to process only the bursts that cover your specific area of interest, which significantly decreases the time and cost required to generate and analyze InSAR products.

 **3. Bursts provide AOI customization.**
 When using the `INSAR_ISCE_MULTI_BURST` job type, you can select multiple reference and secondary bursts from the same track.
 This allows you to compose a custom area of interest (AOI) and create an InSAR product that spans IW SLC boundaries.
-We currently support InSAR jobs that include up to 15 burst footprints.
+We currently support InSAR jobs that include up to 15 contiguous burst footprints.

 ### Burst InSAR Processing